fmaguire/mag_sim_paper/manuscript.md

 These varying composition and relative abundance features mean that GIs and plasmids pose significant challenges in MAG recovery.
 As these MGEs are key to the function and spread of pathogenic traits such as AMR and virulence, and with MAG approaches becoming increasingly popular within microbial and public-health research, it is both timely and vital that we assess the impact of metagenome assembly and binning on the recovery of these elements.
 Therefore, to address this issue we performed an analysis of GI and plasmid (and associated AMR/VF genes) recovery accuracy across a set of 12 state-of-the-art methods for short-read metagenome assemblies.
-We show that short-read MAG-based analyses are not suitable for the study of mobile sequences, and find that unassembled read-based methods perform significantly better.
+We show that short-read MAG-based analyses are not suitable for the study of mobile sequences.

 ## Results {#results}